 |Top Finish||Birch, Walnut, Calico Ash - Later Oak, White Ash, Santos Palisander|

 |Feet||Domes of silence, Push on boots, nylon floor glides|

 Generations in any furniture design are entirely open to interpretation and are almost better being described as tweaks and natural developments than fully blown 'generations' as most were not intended.
 Many are improvements, changes due to components or new finishes and materials.
 But there is benefit to trying to define them, as it helps the collector, buyer and seller to recognize what they have, date and of course value the piece they own.

-The feet of the CTM on the early Evans and very first Herman Miller made tables were the 'domes of silence' before being replaced with push on boots
+The feet of the Eames CTM table on the early Evans and very first Herman Miller made tables were the 'domes of silence' before being replaced with push on boots